Understanding your tire size

 Learning how to read tire size

 P refers to the type of vehicle the tire is made for.
-P stands for Passenger.
+P stands for Passenger Tire (Euro-metric passenger tires do not include this identifier).
 Depending on the tire, you'll see LT (Light Truck), T (Temporary Spare) or ST (Special Trailer Tires).

 60 means 60%, which is the ratio between the sidewall's height and the tire width.

 R stands for Radial, which refers to how the inside of the tire is built or the direction of the tire’s plies.
-You might also see D for Diagonal or B for Belted.
+You might also see D for Diagonal or B for Bias-Belted.

-16 tells you the wheel diameter, measured in inches, of the tire.
+16 tells you the rim diameter, measured in inches, of the tire.
 So, this is a 16-inch tire.
-Knowing this number also helps tell you if a spare tire can be mounted to the wheel.

-86 refers to the load index of the tire.
-It’s a code for the max weight the tire can handle when properly inflated.
+97 refers to the load index of the tire.
+It’s a code for the max weight that the tire can handle at the maximum inflation pressure.

 T is the tire's speed rating.
-It tells you the max speed the tire can handle.
-Make sure to follow posted speed signage at all times.
+It tells you the max speed that the tire is rated for.
+Make sure to follow posted speed signage at all times for your safety.

-M+S means that these tires can handle limited mud and snow, according to the RMA (U.S. Rubber Manufacturers Association).
+M+S means that these tires can handle limited mud and snow usage, according to the U.S. Tire Manufacturers Association (USTMA).